 While results vary and research is ongoing, the consistency of findings has made this meditation especially interesting to neuroscientists studying contemplative practices.

-How to Practice Kirtan Kriya (Classic Method)
+How to Practice Kirtan Kriya

 Posture

-• Sit with a straight spine.
+• Sit with a straight elongated spine, chin tucked in.

 • Hands on knees, palms up.